Rahul9046/eslint-plugin-good-practices/docs/no-single-usage-variable.md

 # Rule Details

-This rules disallows the creation of independent functions.
+This rules disallows the declaration of variables that are used only once within a function scope.

 Examples of **incorrect** code for this rule: